 If, for whatever reason, an extension is required, the visa can be extended for as long as the worker is required by the sponsor.

-Temporary routes under the Global Business mobility scheme have a maximum permitted period.
-Each route has its own maximum duration but overall time allowed under a combination of Global Business Mobility options is up to 5 years within any y-year period.
-Global business mobility does not lead to settlement.
+Temporary routes under the Global Business mobility scheme have a maximum permitted period and do not lead to settlement.
+Each route has its own maximum duration but overall time allowed under a combination of Global Business Mobility options is up to 5 years within any 6-year period.
 A worker required beyond the maximum permitted period has to be sponsored under the Skilled Worker route.

 For the Skilled Worker route the requirements are as follows: